streamflowmaster/Deep-Spectral-Component-Filtering-DSCF-/README.md

-This repository contains the code for using pretrained a foundation model designed for spectral analysis.
-The project is currently under producing, and once approved, the partial core source code will be made available here.
-To make this tool accessible to spectroscopy researchers, the code has been rewritten for ease of use, enabling a quick start without relying on complex training frameworks—only PyTorch is required.
-Additionally, we’ve included scripts for finetuning, along with clear instructions within the scripts to help users load their own data and adapt the model to their specific tasks.
+This repository contains code for using a pretrained foundation model designed for spectral analysis.
+To ensure accessibility for spectroscopy researchers, the code is designed with ease of use in mind, enabling a quick start without the need for complex training frameworks or extensive environment setup—only PyTorch is required.
+Additionally, we’ve included scripts for fine-tuning, along with clear instructions within them to help users load their own data and adapt the model to their specific tasks.

 # Directory notation
 **pretrain**: This folder contains the pretrained model weights and general-purpose tools for utilizing the foundation model.